REGULATION GUIDE

 • Twin and earth: 6mm² twin and earth (6242Y) is suitable for internal runs (Reference Method C) up to approximately 26m.
 For longer runs or clipped to a surface outdoors, 10mm² may be required.

-• Voltage drop: BS 7671 limits voltage drop to 5% for lighting and 5% for other uses (from the origin of the installation).
+• Voltage drop: Table 4Ab of Appendix 4 gives 3% for lighting and 5% for other uses, measured from the origin of the installation, for a low voltage installation supplied directly from a public distribution system.
+An EV charger is an "other use", so 5% applies.
 For a 32A circuit, voltage drop must be checked carefully on longer runs.
 Use the voltage drop calculator to verify.

 Size EV charger cables instantly